Construction information

 Works happening in the new building:

-- Continue installation of the cross laminated timber frame.
+- Completion of the cross laminated timber frame – target date 14th October.

 80 Pelham Street